mit-orcd/orcd-docs-edit/docs/faqs.md

 sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified
 ```

-It takes a bit of time for your account to be set up properly so that you can submit jobs.
-Wait a few hours and try again.
+It sometimes takes an extra bit of time for your account to be set up properly so that you can submit jobs.
+Wait about 15 minutes and try again.

 ### I submitted a job to `mit_normal_gpu` and it's still pending in the queue.
 Why is it taking so long?